-It is the policy of Council that Councillors and officials will set an example to the community.
-In this regard, Councillors must sign a debit order against their allowances and officials against their salaries for the monthly payment of consumer accounts.
-When a councillor and official leave the employment of the municipality, all outstanding debts and deposit will be deducted from their salary/leave day's credit
+- 5.19.1 MSA Schedule 1(12A) a councilor may not be in arrears to the municipality for rates and service charges for longer than 3 months - 5.19.2 MSA Schedule 2(10) a councilor may not be in arrears to the municipality for rates and service charges for longer than 3 months, the municipality may deduct any outstanding amount from staff member's salary after this period. - 5.19.3 It is the policy of Council that Councilors and officials will set an example to the community.
+In this regard, Councilors must sign a debit order against their allowances and officials against their salaries for the monthly payment of consumer accounts.
+When a councilor or official leave the employment of the municipality, all outstanding debts and deposit will be deducted from their salary/leave day's credit.